-Did you know New York had a wine county?
-It sure does and it’s located right on Long Island, NY!
-With around 60 vineyards and wineries stretching across Long Island’s North Fork and down in the Hamptons, you can say Napa who? (for now)!
-In this Long Island Guide, find some of the best vineyards on Long Island, NY that are perfect for a day trip from NYC and of course local Long Islanders!
+Did you know New York had a wine country?
+It sure does, and it’s located right on Long Island, NY!
+With over 60 vineyards and wineries stretching across Long Island’s North Fork and down in the Hamptons, you can say Napa, who? (for now)!
+In this Long Island Guide, find some of the best vineyards on Long Island, NY, that are perfect for a day trip from NYC and, of course, local Long Islanders!

 Living on Long Island, I can say I was pretty lucky to be within an hour of some of my all-time favorite wineries!
-Enjoy delicious Cabernet Sauvignon, Merlot, Wolffer Estates famous Rosé, Sauvignon Blanc, and more made locally!
+Enjoy delicious Cabernet Sauvignon, Merlot, Pinot blanc, Wolffer Estate’s famous Rosé, Sauvignon Blanc, and more made locally!

 TABLE OF CONTENTS

 - Best Vineyards to Visit on Long Island – Just outside NYC!

 - Pindar Vineyards

 - Pugliese Vineyards

 - Duck Walk Vineyards

 - Paumanok Vineyards